Keith Goehner

 Keith W. Goehner (born 1952) is an American farmer, former educator, and politician from Washington.
-Goehner is a Republican member of the Washington House of Representatives.
+Goehner is a Republican member of the Washington State Senate.

 Education

 Goehner attended Wenatachee Valley College.
 Goehner earned a Bachelor of Arts degree in Education from Seattle Pacific University.

 Career

 Goehner is a former elementary school teacher.

 As a fruit farmer, Goehner is a pear grower in the Dryden area in Washington.
 Goehner is a third-generation orchardist.
 Goehner is the President of K&L Orchards Inc.

 From 2003 to 2019, Goehner served as the County Commissioner for Chelan County.
 Goehner served 4 terms.

 Goehner was elected to the state legislature in 2018, running against independent candidate Ann Diamond.

 Goehner represents the 12th Legislative District, which includes Chelan, Douglas, Okanogan, and Grant counties.